eriken/queuesurveyor/README.md

-# queuesurveyor - redis retry library written in golang
+# queuesurveyor - a Go library that surveys your redis lists

 In casees where redis lists are used as a queue, this library adds retry functionlity.